murchandamus/bips/bip-update-process.md

 to the Bitcoin community, the author should work on drafting a BIP.

 It is highly recommended that a single BIP contain a single key proposal or new idea.
 The more focused the BIP, the more successful it tends to be.
-If in doubt, split your BIP into several well-focused ones.
+If in doubt, the BIP should be separated into several well-focused ones.

 ### Progression through BIP Statuses